I am an integrated therapeutic counsellor based in Ivybridge.

 NHS primary care counsellor working in time-limited therapy.

-Private practice face to face counselling for adults.
+Private practice counselling for adults and young people.

 A mental health support facilitator for a local women's group.